prajapatkavitha/flipkart-review-sentiment-analysis/README.md

 Google Colab (runtime environment)

 📜 License
 This project is open-source and available under the MIT License.

 💡 Author
 P. Kavitha
 Passionate about Data Science, Machine Learning, and NLP 🚀

-✅ Fixes made:
+yaml

-✅ Fixes made:
+Copy
-- Every code block (` ```bash `) is properly **closed** before starting the next heading.
+Edit

-- Removed accidental spaces that could make headings look like plain text.
+---

-- Clean and consistent heading levels.
+Now **2️⃣ Open in Google Colab** and all following sections will show as proper headings in GitHub instead of plain text.

-If you paste **this exact content** into GitHub’s README editor, you’ll get proper heading sizes for **2️⃣ Open in Google Colab** and all sections after it.
+If you want, I can also **add your Colab accurac
 Do you want me to also **embed your actual accuracy score from Colab into the Example Output section** so it looks more complete?